RamirezKaren-FS/WDV-Spotify-App/README.md

 # PROJECT-AND-PORTFOLIO-III

-Project by Karen J Ramirez
+Spotify App Project by Karen J Ramirez

 ## Project Overview -
 This project is for Project and Portfolio III 202502-section 1.
 This project will use Spotify's API to fetch information such as song, artist, and albums.
 The information will be fetched using a token that will be given once the user signs in to their account and agrees to the requests.
 Upon success the information searched for will be displayed accordingly.